Anis1988/P2_2ManyCooks/README.md

 * Compiling a list of ingredients for a recipe into a shopping-list.
 * Providing recipe recommendations based off of ingredient preferences.
 * More detailed nutritional information for ingredients/recipes.
-* Measurement/conversion/timing tools to assis with preparing/creating recipes.
+* Measurement/conversion/timing tools to assist with preparing/creating recipes.

 ## Getting Started